Office Number: 203-230-8596

 CaroGen Corporation is an emerging vaccine company employing a virus-like vesicle (VLV) platform technology developed at Yale University School of Medicine and exclusively licensed for the development and commercialization of vaccines worldwide.

 Our vision is to create new, potentially transformative and first-in-class nanoparticle therapeutic vaccines designed to engage the body’s immune system to both recognize and fight off infectious diseases and cancer.
-The company is developing a portfolio of vaccine candidates with a lead vaccine program in chronic hepatitis B viral infection – a pathogen of global concern and a leading cause of liver disease and cancer.
+The company is developing a portfolio of vaccine candidates with a lead vaccine program in chronic hepatitis B viral infection (CHB).
+Worldwide, approximately 240 million people live with CHB and 600,000 die each year from HBV-associated liver disease and cancer.

 The hepatitis B program has completed initial proof-of-concept testing in animals and is undergoing optimization for selection of a clinical candidate.
 We are engaged in discussions and research with academic partners on additional targets and models to assess the efficacy of VLV vaccines against these targets to expand the product pipeline.